goauthentik/authentik/website/integrations/services/wiki-js/index.md

 - JWT Algorithm: RS256
 - Redirect URI: The _Callback URL / Redirect URI_ you noted from the previous step.
 - Scopes: Default OAUth mappings for: OpenID, email, profile.
-- RSA Key: Choose a certificate.
+- RSA Key: Select any available key
 - Sub Mode: Based on username.

 Note the _client ID_ and _client secret_, then save the provider.
 If you need to retrieve these values, you can do so by editing the provider.